Ecommerce Growth

 Conducting a Root Cause Analysis offers an analytical approach to improving your Net Promoter Score.

-By digging deeper, you’ll be able to assess whether it is a category or specific use case that’s causing detractors to be unhappy or whether there’s a larger systemic error.
+By digging deeper, you’ll be able to assess whether it is a category or specific use case that’s causing detractors to be unhappy or whether there’s a larger systemic problem.

-You’ll also be able to understand why Promoters are so content and how you can reinforce more of such behavior.
+You’ll also be able to understand why Promoters are so content and how you can reinforce that behavior.

-By planning personal interviews, group discussions, and even additional surveys, you can assess the true determinants of your score, the top things customers liked, the top areas that need improvement, the departments that brought dis/satisfaction, etc.
+By planning personal interviews, group discussions, and additional surveys, you can assess the true determinants of your score—top things customers liked, top areas that need improvement, the departments that brought dis/satisfaction, etc.

 We love what Mention did to close the loop.
 First, they sent NPS surveys with a unique traceable link through which they tracked unique customer responses.